nladha09/cuddly-fiesta-rhcsa/Udemy/05-Understand-&-Use-Essential-Tools.md

 > <span style="font-family:courier new">**Task 4.
 Copy all lines not containing "sEd" or "SeD" from file /root/rhcsa.txt to /root/results.txt file**:</span>

 Commands:
-- `more /rhcsa.txt | grep -v -i "sEd" > /root/results.txt` - to copy line not containing "sEd" or "SeD".
+- `more /rhcsa.txt | grep -v -i "sEd" > /root/results.txt` - to copy line not containing "sEd" or "SeD". `-v` = takes input line by line, and outputs only the lines in which "word" does not appear
 - `more /root/results.txt` - to verify the results